tldr-pages/tldr/pages/linux/manpath.md

 # manpath

-> Determine search path for manual pages.
+> Determine the search path for manual pages.

-- Display man path:
+- Display the search path used to find man pages:

 `manpath`